Pineapler/vam-cua-superglue/README.md

 ## Using this plugin

 Add the plugin as a **Session plugin**.
-Scene plugin is also supported but not recommended, as having multiple instances of the plugin loaded will cancel out the effect.
+One instance is all you need!
+Any more will cancel out the effect.

 That's it!
 The rest is automatic.